 At first, I was assistant news director and also a TV reporter, with only a little Web stuff to do (my video is lost to history -- trust me, that's a good thing), and then assumed the mantle of assignment editor for a few years, also doing weekly on-air commentaries called "Leave It to Barney" (which lives on as a blog I post to at times).
 But as KTVZ.COM has grown in importance, my time spent on it has grown as well.
 (Oh man, has it!)

 It can be an all-consuming passion, I'll admit - and folks sometimes wonder whether I sleep.
-Believe me, I do, and a few years ago moved to a new house just a mile from the station with my ever-patient (saintly, actually) wife of over 30 wonderful years, Deb, and our two crazy kitty-cats, Buddy and Iris.
+Believe me, I do, and live just about a mile from the station with my ever-patient (saintly, actually) wife of over 30 wonderful years, Deb, and our two crazy kitty-cats, Buddy and Iris.